Beyond the Door III: Plot

+Cast

 Production

 After producing The Curse, Ovidio G. Assonitis and his company TriHoof Investments began production on two more films, with the working titles The Bite and The Train.
 The screenplay for The Train was written by Shelia Goldberg, who wanted to do a horror version of Runaway Train.
 Assonitis hired Jeff Kwitny to direct, based on Kwitny's previous film, Iced (1988).
 Kwitny asked James Cameron for advice, as Cameron had directed Piranha II: The Spawning in 1982.
 Cameron advised him not to do the film, but Kwitny had no other offers at the time, and accepted anyway.

-The film was shot in and around Belgrade in 1989, when civil war was raging in Serbia.
+The film was shot in and around Belgrade, Serbia, with principal photography beginning on 6 February 1989.
 The filming was done at a fast pace, and the cast and crew often put in 18-hour days.
 Because of the instability in the country, some of the labourers on the crew were paid as little as one dollar a day.
 Shooting with a real steam engine on an active railway line took almost three weeks.
 Kwitny recalled: "We had a steam train that was at our disposal that we rented from the Yugoslavian government that we could do whatever we wanted with it.
 We had a blast!
 The problem was that you'd have a scene where the real train was coming down the tracks, but then I'd need to have it back up to shoot another take, but it would take an hour, because to back up a train and to get it going again would take about an hour".

 The special effects of the gory deaths and the train leaving the rails were shot in Rome by a separate unit headed up by Angelo Mattei.
 Kwitny was not present for the effects shooting, and has expressed disappointment in their execution: "The effects in that movie, and the train model, are just atrocious".